perpetualKid/FreeTrainSimulator/Source/RunActivity/Readme_ORNewYear_MG.txt

 you would return to the official OR version.

 RELEASE NOTES
-This unofficial version has been derived from the official Open Rails unstable revision U2019.12.04-2036 (which includes Monogame).
+This unofficial version has been derived from the official Open Rails unstable revision U2019.12.10-1721 (which includes Monogame) and from the official OpenRails testing revision X1.3.1-107.
 It includes some features not (yet) available in the Open Rails unstable official version, that is:
 - addition of track sounds in the sound debug window (by dennisat)
 - F5 HUD scrolling (by mbm_or)